boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## VPN+

-{{?I-D.ietf-teas-enhanced-vpn}} describes a framework for providing enhanced VPN services based upon VPN and Traffic Engineering (TE) technologies.
+{{?RFC9732}} describes a framework for providing enhanced VPN services based upon VPN and Traffic Engineering (TE) technologies.
 Enhanced VPN (VPN+) can be used for the realization of Network Slices.
 This document introduces the concept of Virtual Transport Network (VTN), which is a virtual underlay network consisting of a subset of network resources allocated from the physical underlay network, and is associated with a customized network topology.

 ## Instantiation in Service Providers Networks